 Johnson Matthey had been involved in the precious metals industry since its formal founding in 1817, though founder Percival Johnson had been involved in gold assaying as early as 1802.
 For nearly two centuries, the company was involved in precious metals assaying and, later, producing refined gold, silver, and platinum bars.
 In 2015, the company began to exit the industry and sold its North American holdings to Asahi Refining.
 Since then, Asahi has continued to expand the number and style of products it offers to investors in the North American region.

 All of these 100 oz Silver Asahi Florida Bars were specifically refined at Asahi’s Florida-based refining facility.
 The bars have a notation inscribed on the obverse that identifies Florida as the place of origin within the Asahi Refining brand.
-These are classic cast silver bars available new from the mint and will ship to you with a discreet cardboard box.
+These are classic cast silver bars available new from the mint inside individual boxes or Monster Boxes of five bars.

 The obverse of 100 oz Silver Asahi Florida Bars comes with inscriptions that identify the mint logo and mint name, as well as the weight, metal content, and purity.
 The mint name and logo are featured at the top of the bar, with nothing in the central design field.
 The weight, metal content, and purity are noted at the bottom.
 Near the top, you will notice “Florida” inscribed near the mint name.